VertigoRay/PSWriteLog/README.md

 $PSDefaultParameterValues.Add('Write-Log:LogType', 'CMTrace')
 ```

-Can also import any/all of the availble proxy functions:
+This module will also import all of the proxy functions:

 - `Write-Debug` (Log dependent on `$DebugPreference`)
 - `Write-Error`